smallsco/macstodon/README.md

 5. Decompress the `Macstodon.rsrc.sit.hqx` file until you have `Macstodon.rsrc`.
 Keep this in the same directory as `Macstodon.py`.
 6. Edit line 24 of the `Macstodon.py` file, which looks like this:
 	```
-	# macfreeze: path Software:Programming:Python 1.5.2c1:Mac:Tools:IDE
+	# macfreeze: path SheepShaver:Python 1.5.2c1:Mac:Tools:IDE
 	```
-	Change the *Software:Programming:Python 1.5.2c1:Mac:Tools:IDE* path to point to the **Mac:Tools:IDE** folder of the location where you installed MacPython.
+	Change the *SheepShaver:Python 1.5.2c1:Mac:Tools:IDE* path to point to the **Mac:Tools:IDE** folder of the location where you installed MacPython.
 7. Edit line 81 of the `macgen_bin.py` file, which comes with MacPython and is located in the **Mac:Tools:macfreeze** directory.
 Comment out this line, it should look like this after your change:
 	```
 	#fss.SetCreatorType('Pyta', APPL)